Piano: Electric, electronic, and digital

 With technological advances, amplified electric pianos (1929), electronic pianos (1970s), and digital pianos (1980s) have been developed.
-The electric piano became a popular instrument in the 1960s and 1970s genres of jazz fusion, funk music and rock music.
 The first electric pianos from the late 1920s used metal strings with a magnetic pickup, an amplifier and a loudspeaker.
 The electric pianos that became most popular in pop and rock music in the 1960s and 1970s, such as the Fender Rhodes use metal tines in place of strings and use electromagnetic pickups similar to those on an electric guitar.
 The resulting electrical, analogue signal can then be amplified with a keyboard amplifier or electronically manipulated with effects units.
 In classical music, electric pianos are mainly used as inexpensive rehearsal or practice instruments.
-However, electric pianos, particularly the Fender Rhodes, became important instruments in 1970s funk and jazz fusion and in some rock music genres.
+Electric pianos, particularly the Fender Rhodes, became important instruments in 1970s funk and jazz fusion and in some rock music genres.

 Electronic pianos are non-acoustic; they do not have strings, tines or hammers, but are a type of analog synthesizer that simulates or imitates piano sounds using oscillators and filters that synthesize the sound of an acoustic piano.
 They must be connected to a keyboard amplifier and speaker to produce sound (however, some electronic keyboards have a built-in amp and speaker).
 Alternatively, a person can play an electronic piano with headphones in quieter settings.